Used iPhones: A guide on where and how to buy one | CNN Underscored

 Apple directly

-If you’re looking for a new iPhone and don’t want to break the bank, the iPhone SE deserves a look.
-Most importantly, it would be a brand-new unit.
+If you’re looking for a new iPhone and don’t want to break the bank, the second-gen iPhone SE deserves a look.
+We’d also wait and see Most importantly, it would be a brand-new unit.
 For $399, you get the same processor as the iPhone 11 and 11 Pro, a single lens that can shoot portrait mode and all-day battery life.

-If you want the 12 Mini, 12, 12 Pro or 12 Pro Max, your best bet is trading in your current iPhone.
+If you want the 13 Mini, 13, 13 Pro or 13 Pro Max your best bet is trading in your current iPhone.
 Carriers like AT&T, Verizon and T-Mobile are all offering incentives on older models that are eligible for trade-in.
 You can also trade in your iPhone to a service like Decluttr or Gazelle.
-Currently, you can score an additional 10% (up to $30) on your trade-in at Decluttr with code CNNJAN10.
+Currently, you can score an additional 15% (up to $50) on your trade-in at Decluttr with code “SPRING15.”

 And if you want an 11 or 11 Pro, but not at full price, you can visit Apple’s refurbished phone store.
 It offers a minimal selection that includes only the iPhone X, XS and XS Max.
 However, these devices have all been checked by Apple, are unlocked and come with a one-year warranty.
 The savings vary from $80 to a maximum $220 off.